jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/API-Reference/Introduction/Basic-Concepts.md

 # OSS API introduction

-JD Cloud Object Storage Service (OSS) is a bulk, safe, low-cost, and highly reliable cloud storage service provided externally by JD Cloud.
+Object Storage Service (OSS) is a bulk, safe, low-cost, and highly reliable cloud storage service provided externally by JD Cloud.
 User may upload and download data through the simple RESTful interface provided by this document, at any time, at any place and on any Internet device.
 Based on OSS, user may build various websites, network disk, personal and enterprise data backup, and other large-scale data based services.

 This document specifies the request syntax, response example, and response example of interfaces, as well as precautions when using interfaces, etc., to help you carry out secondary development quickly and be integrated with third party technologies.